Skulduggery Pleasant: The Faceless Ones (2009)

-Dark Days
+Dark Days (2010)

 Skulduggery Pleasant is gone, sucked into a parallel dimension overrun by the Faceless Ones.
-If his bones haven't already been turned to dust, chances are he's insane, driven out of his mind by the horror of the ancient gods.
+If his bones have not already been turned to dust, chances are he's insane, driven out of his mind by the horror of the ancient gods.
 There is no official, Sanctuary-approved rescue mission.
 There is no official plan to save him.
 But Valkyrie's never had much time for plans.
 The problem is, even if she can get Skulduggery back, there might not be much left for him to return to.
-There's a gang of villains bent on destroying the Sanctuary, there are some very powerful people who want Valkyrie dead, and as if all that wasn't enough it looks very likely that a sorcerer named Darquesse is going to kill the world and everyone on it.
+There's a gang of villains bent on destroying the Sanctuary, there are some very powerful people who want Valkyrie dead, and as if all that was not enough it looks very likely that a sorcerer named Darquesse is going to kill the world and everyone on it.
 Skulduggery is gone.
 All our hopes rest with Valkyrie.
 The world's weight is on her shoulders, and its fate is in her hands.
 These are dark days indeed.

-Mortal Coil
+Mortal Coil (2010)

 Skulduggery Pleasant and Valkyrie Cain are back — just in time to see their whole world get turned upside down!
 While they struggle to protect a known killer from an unstoppable assassin, Valkyrie is on a secret mission of her own.
 This quest, to prevent her dark and murderous destiny, threatens to take her to the brink of death and beyond.
 And then the body-snatching Remnants get loose, thousands of twisted souls who possess the living like puppets, and they begin their search for a being powerful enough to lead them.
 Facing such insurmountable odds, Skulduggery, Valkyrie, Ghastly and Tanith can trust no one.
 Not even each other!

-Death Bringer
+Death Bringer (2011)

-The Necromancers no longer need Valkyrie to be their Death Bringer, and that's a good thing.
+The Necromancers no longer need Valkyrie to be their Death Bringer, and that is a good thing.
 There's just one catch.
-The reason the Necromancers don't need her anymore.
+The reason the Necromancers do not need her anymore.
 Because they've found their Death Bringer already, the person who will dissolve the doors between life and death.
-And that's a very, very bad thing...
-Skulduggery and Valkyrie have seven days to uncover the Necromancers' secret before it's too late.
+And that is a very, very bad thing...
+Skulduggery and Valkyrie have seven days to uncover the Necromancers' secret before it is too late.
 The clock is ticking.
 Lord Vile is loose.
 And after this one, nothing will ever be the same again.

-Kingdom of the Wicked
+Kingdom of the Wicked (2012)

 Magic is a disease.
 Across the land, normal people are suddenly developing wild and unstable powers.
 Infected by a rare strain of magic, they are unwittingly endangering their own lives and the lives of the people around them.
 Terrified and confused, their only hope lies with the Sanctuary.
 Skulduggery Pleasant and Valkyrie Cain are needed now more than ever.
 And then there's the small matter of Kitana.
 A normal teenage girl who, along with her normal teenage friends, becomes infected.
 Becomes powerful.
 Becomes corrupted.
 Wielding the magic of gods, they're set to tear the city apart unless someone stands up against them.
-Looks like it's going to be another one of those days...
+Looks like it is going to be another one of those days...